 This program was established by the North Dakota Legislature in 1989 in accordance with Section 125 of the Internal Revenue Code.
 It allows eligible employees to elect to reduce their salaries to pay for qualified insurance premiums, medical expenses, and dependent care expenses on a pretax basis.
-There are 3,178 participants in the medical and dependent care spending accounts, an increase of 4.2% from last year.
-Employee contributions to the spending accounts increased by 8.9% for a total of \$6.1 million.
+There are 3,161 participants in the medical and dependent care spending accounts.
+Employee contributions to the spending accounts totaled \$6.2 million.
 The employer FICA savings generated from the salary reductions are sufficient to cover the administrative expenses; therefore, this program remains budget neutral.